Orgzales/UnityShowerTrauma/README.md

 ## Plans To Do

 # Step 1:
+	- Have prefab system with script childs ready
 	- Clean up scripts (small medium Large Levelchanging)
 	- Rename scripts debugs in event manager
 	- Get events testing correctly on insane and dirty meter
 	- Create more events to test randomness

 # Step 2:
 	- Create a pull manager script where I can pull all the items from the scene